-Candidates for the award shall be authors of a paper written in English, and published exclusively in the Journal during the four year period from 1 January of a Congress year, to 31 December of the year prior to the next Congress (referred herein as 'the evaluation period').
+Candidates for the award shall be authors of a paper written in English, and published exclusively in the Journal during the four-year period from 1 January of a Congress year, to 31 December of the year prior to the next Congress (referred herein as 'the evaluation period').
 For multiple authored papers, the grant shall be split equally among the authors; only one plaque will be given.

-A five member jury, comprising experts of high scientific standing, whose expertise covers the main topics included in the scope of the Journal, shall be proposed by the Editor-in-Chief of the Journal and approved by the ISPRS Council.
-Jury members shall be designated by ISPRS Council at its last meeting of the year prior to the Congress, for the four year evaluation period of the award.
+A five-member jury of high scientific standing, whose expertise covers the main topics included in the scope of the Journal, comprising four experts proposed by the Editor-in-Chief of the Journal and one scientist proposed by Leica Geosystems AG, shall be appointed by the ISPRS Council.
+Jury members shall be designated by ISPRS Council at its last meeting of the year prior to the Congress, for the four-year evaluation period of the award.
 The Editor-in-Chief of the Journal shall serve as secretary of the jury, without voting rights.